7-10 DAYS IN AUSTRIA AND SWITZERLAND

-If you drive (in your own car), you need toll stickers for Switzerland and Austria, which you can buy in gas stations near the border or in the country – but only use those roads once you have the sticker.
+If you drive (in your own car), you need toll stickers for Switzerland and Austria.
+You can buy them at gas stations near the border or once you are in the country – but only use those roads once you have the sticker.
 If you have a rental car, they might (!) be already included.

-For Austria, you can buy a 10-day toll sticker for around $10 (shortest period possible) for Switzerland you would need to pay an annual sticker (about $40 – or you avoid motorways).
+You can buy a 10-day toll sticker for around $10 (shortest period possible) for Austria.
+For Switzerland, you would need to pay an annual sticker (about $40 or avoid motorways).

 In Austria, there are a few private streets that charge extra.
 For this itinerary, however, you will not use them often.

 While both countries are mountainous, they are easy to drive and a lot of fun.
 Just watch the speed limit, only park when you are allowed to do so, and keep in mind that the streets can be narrow.

 Both countries are expensive – I mean like costly.
 However, Switzerland is way more expensive than Austria.
 But you can save a bit of money by bringing a reusable water bottle and refilling it with fresh water from the water fountains (they are numerous in both countries and at all of the places I mention here).